 Helping children through bereavement

-We had a chat with our bereavement team, and they gave us some great insights into how they helps families through a difficult time.
+We had a chat with our cremation advisor team, and they gave us some great insights into how they helps families through a difficult time.
 The main piece of advice, above all, was that parents are the best people to help children through bereavement; but don’t be afraid to seek help.

 Tell the Truth